cgrossmeier/Product-Manager-LLM-Specific-Prompts/_Natural-Language-Writing-Style.md

 **Natural Language Writing Style**

 This is my default user profile writing style.
 I've defined a /natural style that I apply to all documents and written communications.

+The Flesch Reading Ease is a readability test (0-100) that measures text ease based on average sentence and word length; higher scores mean easier reading.
+Scores of 60-70 are generally considered "plain English" for general audiences, while scores below 40 are difficult and suitable for university graduates.
+Higher scores mean easier comprehension by most users.
+   - A score of 90-100 is very easy (5th-6th grade level).
+   - A score of 60-70 is standard, like newspaper or web content (8th-9th grade).
+   - A score of 0-30 is very difficult (college graduate level).

 Note: After generation, make these minor adjustments as necessary to maximize non-AI writing styles
- * infrequently Reorder 1 or 2 sentences within paragraphs for less logical flow.

  * Remove one explanatory sentence that seems overly thorough.
  * Add one technical detail specific to your company or project.
  * Replace one formal phrase with domain-specific shorthand.
  * Combine or split one paragraph unexpectedly.
+ * You may want to infrequently reorder 1 or 2 sentences within paragraphs for a less logical flow if analysis is expected.

 Add these specific instructions to your writing profile to reduce AI detection patterns while maintaining professional quality: